-Edge: The transitional boundary of a core, where the vegetation assemblage and structure differs markedly from the interior, such as the foothills of a mountain, partially developed areas around a town, or farmed forest edges.
+Edge: The transitional boundary of a core, where the vegetation assemblage and structure differs markedly from the interior, such as forest edges.
 The structural diversity of the edge (with different heights and types of vegetation) affects its species diversity, as well as the prevalence or abundance of native or invasive species.